pradeekpmohandas/cka-practice/1-Cluster Architecture, Installation & Configuration/03-createUser(auth & authorize).md

 kubectl can we used to access multiple cluster with multiple user, this is controlled by kubeconfig file

 kubectl config user-context prod-user@production #will check the file content in kubeconfig

+###
+Authorization
+role & rolebinding
+clusterrole & clusterrolebinding
+#to know -> api group and verbs

+#securitycontext
+both pod level and container level to run pod with specific user, give access to volume